 Most companies that are on a growth trajectory or reach a certain size and complexity realize their tools and systems cannot take them to the next level of profitability.
-Studies have shown ERP can reduce operational costs by 23% and administrative costs by 22%.
+Studies done by the Aberdeen Group have shown ERP can reduce operational costs by 23% and administrative costs by 22%.
 Therefore don’t wait until you have a problem, the longer you delay the more opportunity is lost.

 Some of the best success stories implement ERP systems early in their journey as they look towards building a lasting future.
 With ERP the benefits pay out significantly over many years and will accelerate your business growth as it brings structure, visibility and resourcing efficiency.

 Some common reasons companies delay implementation is because they think they are too small or their business is too complex, however this leads to missed opportunity as it’s just a matter of finding the right system that matches your business profile.

 Here are a few warning signs that you should implement an industry specific ERP: